Ofir Gendelman: Career

 In 2009, Gendelman took a leave of absence from the foreign ministry and moved to the private sector where he became the founding CEO of the Israeli-Palestinian Chamber of Commerce and Industry (IPCC).
 In this role he worked to bring together Israeli and Palestinian businesspeople and companies and helped in creating joint ventures.
 In April 2010 he joined the Prime Minister's Office as its first ever spokesperson to the Arab world.

+In April 2010, he was appointed the prime minister's spokesman for the Arab media, the first to hold this position.
+He served under until January 2023.
+Then he turned to the private market and founded a consulting company, "Gendelman Strategic Consulting", which helps Israeli companies find clients in the United Arab Emirates, Bahrain and Morocco.
+In October 2023, following the Gaza war, he returned to this position.

+In November 2023, amid the Gaza war, Gendelman circulated a clip from a Lebanese short film, claiming that it was proof that Palestinians were faking videos, and calling it an example of "Pallywood".
+The previous week, Gendelman had shared IDF training videos as war footage, and in 2021, he was found by international media to have misrepresented 2018 footage from Syria as current footage from Gaza.